 If you’re risk-averse, provide for such backup strategies and procedures as needed.
 For example, if you hand off the risk of a future project to a vendor, that may call for allocating resources up front.

 3. Where can I find mentors and advisors?

 As you write your plan, you’ll want the advice and counsel of one or more mentors–both in and outside of your business category.
-SCORE, an SBA-sponsored mentoring organization, assists entrepreneurs by holding one-on-one mentoring sessions, events and webinars.
+Two great resources to consider are the Small Business Administration (SBA) and your local Small Business Development Center (SBDC).
+The SBA administers a nationwide Small Business Development Centers Program.
+SBDCs offer one-stop assistance for small businesses and aspiring entrepreneurs.
 Also consult online resources such as Meetup.com, Facebook and LinkedIn for information on networking, social and educational events .

 Be sure to “find a match between your deficiencies, limitations or uncertainties and [the adviser’s] experiences, expertise, or knowledge base,” suggests the Harvard Business Review.
 “Avoid picking advisers primarily for their confidence, likability, friendship or reinforcing points of view–those are not proxies for quality.”2

 4. Can I envision my year one lifestyle?

 How will you manage your daily activities and your mindset as an entrepreneur?
 Despite many accounts of mad geniuses staying up for days on end to change the world, that’s not the norm–though you will more than likely need to devote much more time to your venture in the first year or so.
 You can find a happy medium by delegating tasks, maintaining consistent work hours and pulling the reins in on email and other communications channels.